localBlackMage/acrylicorner.com/_posts/2016-12-13-javascript.markdown

 ### JSON
 From the early days of Javascript, back in Echma Script 262 3rd Edition came the fantastically simple way to represent
 data: JavaScript Object Notation, or JSON.
+JSON has done a lot to

 Cons
 Class and Inheritance